iirisarri/UIMP-phylo_pipeline/README.md

 wget https://github.com/iirisarri/UIMP-phylo_pipeline/conidae_mito_nuclear.tar.gz
 tar zxvf conidae_mito_nuclear.tar.gz
 ```
 Create a new directory `phylosandbox` where we can work with our data without changing the original files.
-To start, copy the nuclear gene alignments and the new transcriptome you just assembled for *Cheliconus ermineus* (or the Trinity-assembled transcripts in `assemblies/Trinity_ermineus.fasta`).
+To start, copy the nuclear gene alignments and the new transcriptome you just assembled for *Chelyconus ermineus* (or the Trinity-assembled transcripts in `assemblies/Trinity_ermineus.fasta`).
 ```
 cd conidae_mito_nuclear
 mkdir phylosandbox